TV Entertainment Centers

 The Build

-We started the build the way we start every custom project: in the shop.
+We started this build the way we start every custom project: in the shop.
 Before anything touched the homeowner's living room floor, the bookcase carcasses were built, assembled, and pre-finished in our Jacksonville workshop.

-By the end of the first day, both base cabinet runs were positioned on either side of the fireplace.
-Here you can see the raw cabinet boxes set low on both flanks, the TV mount still bare above the mantel, and the large open wall bays above waiting for the upper bookcase sections to arrive.
-Getting the base level and plumb on day one is critical — everything that goes on top depends on it.
+By the end of the first day, both base cabinet runs were set on either side of the fireplace.
+Raw cabinet boxes sitting low on both flanks, the TV mount still bare above the mantel, and the big open wall bays above waiting for the upper bookcase sections.
+Getting the base level and plumb on day one is critical.
+Everything that goes on top depends on it.

 The Result